 24 – 27 February 2020: we’re sure you’ve got the dates marked and ring-fenced in your calendar for the world’s largest exhibition for the mobile industry, Mobile World Congress 2020.
 In 2019 109,000 visitors attended Mobile World Congress from 198 different countries, 7,900 of which were CEO’s.
-Mobile World Congress is the premier and most […]
+Mobile World Congress is the premier and most important […]

 24 – 27 February 2020: we’re sure you’ve got the dates marked and ring-fenced in your calendar for the world’s largest exhibition for the mobile industry, Mobile World Congress 2020.